MiloTheFish8/frontend-curriculum/notes/javascript.md

 <details>
 <summary>What are closures?</summary>

-- all functions in JS are closures
+- all functions in JS are closures (except when we call with a `new Function`)
-- function locks in all surrounding variables
+- a function that remembers its outer variables and can access them
 - mostly used for factory functions

 </details>